 The Return of the Buffalo deals with grief and loss, and attempts to make sense of the seemingly meaningless, but this is always weighted with how suddenly, unexpectedly joyous life can be.
 Midnight Solo is written from the perspective of a generation who grew up through the conflict in the north of Ireland and their struggle to envision a new normality in a post-conflict society.

-She has given many poetry readings at events and festivals, such as at the Centre Culturel Irlandais in Paris, the Belfast Festival at Queen’s and the Belfast Book Festival.
-She is currently touring with Bridging The Silence, a Corners of Europe project in collaboration with artists from across Europe.
+She has given many poetry readings at events and festivals, such as at the Centre Culturel Irlandais in Paris, the first Muldoon’s Picnic outside New York at the John O’Connor Writing School, City of Culture, Donostia, in the Basque Country, the Belfast International Arts Festival, and the Belfast Book Festival.

 She’s also an award winning screenwriter and has written for theatre, film, television and radio.

 Her play The Lost Souls Party toured N. Ireland as part of Terra Nova’s Arrivals 2 production in spring 2015 and her play No Paths That Are Ending toured Northern Ireland as part of Terra Nova’s Arrivals production in spring 2014.
+Her first full length play was longlisted for both the Papatango New Writing Prize 2017 and the Old Vic 12 in 2016.
 Her short film Two Little Boys was selected for The Belfast Film Festival 2013.

 She has written for RTE’s Fair City and award winning Irish teen drama Seacht.
 She was a top ten finalist in the inaugural Red Planet Prize, won the Claddagh Films Script Award and was a winner in the BBC Writersroom Undercover competition for staff.
 She was one of 12 writers from across the UK selected for Channel 4’s Screenwriting Course in 2011.